 Routine maintenance of your lawn mower engine can keep your engine from smoking.
 It may not be as bad as you think.
 It could be an easy fix.

-Your Cub Cadet lawn mower may be smoking because the engine’s air filter system is plugged, there is an inefficient engine oil level; the engine may have a piston or valve train problem, or the engine gasket is bad.
+Your Cub Cadet lawn mower may be smoking due to a plugged air filter, stuck choke, low or high engine oil level, a piston or valve train problem, or a bad engine gasket.

 Read on and I’ll take you through the steps of identifying the reason your Cub Cadet engine is smoking.
 It is best to start with the easiest items to check and rule them out as the problem.
 Then continue to move on to the more difficult diagnostic steps

 This post may include affiliate links.
 Purchases made through these links may provide a commission for us, at no extra cost to you.
 As an Amazon Associate, we earn from qualifying purchases.

 Follow all safety instructions provided in your equipment operator’s manual prior to diagnosing, repairing, or operating.
 Consult a professional if you don’t have the skills, or knowledge or are not in the condition to perform the repair safely.